Essential Tips on How Do You Prepare for a Hike

 The preparation for the route and the knowledge of the many stages is the starting point of a great hike.
 Choose a duration compatible with your physical level: 3 days if you are a beginner, a week if you have experience, and several weeks if you are used to it.
 This time will simply be a support for your own organization.

-You will need to list the stalls, shops and other supermarkets where you can stock up in the evening and remember to always have the emergency numbers at hand to contact if necessary.
+You will need to list the stalls, shops, and other supermarkets where you can stock up in the evening.
+Remember to always have the emergency numbers at hand to contact if necessary.
 You must also learn to understand and recognize the markup while hiking if you haven’t already done so.
 Don’t forget that some long trails have a distinctive sign.

 The Choice of the Best Season